Hat-tricks all round

 1994 – Future red Haukur Ingi Guðnason featured for Iceland Under-17;s in their 1-0 defeat by Finland in a European Championships qualifier.

-2016 – Future red Ozan Kabak played for Turkey Under-17’s as they beat Lithuania 1-0 in a European Championships qualifier, while fellow future red Dominik Szoboszlai captaind Hungary at the same level in their 3-0 victory over Liechtenstein in Telki.
+2016 – Ozan Kabak played for Turkey Under-17’s as they beat Lithuania 1-0 in a European Championships qualifier, while fellow future red Dominik Szoboszlai captaind Hungary at the same level in their 3-0 victory over Liechtenstein in Telki.